McGill-ECSE321-Fall2020/project-group-12/README.md

 ### Ben Macnaughton
 Ben is a U2 software engineering student at McGill University.
 Ben was born in Vancouver, and moved to Montreal for his studies.
 ### Aidan Williams
 Aidan is a U2 software engineering student at McGill University.
+He was born in Toronto, but has lived in the United States nearly his entire life.
+His studies brought him back to Canada to major in Software Engineering.
 ### Gregory Walfish
 Gregory is a U2 Software engineering student at McGill University.
 Born, raised and currently living in Montreal.
 ### Luke Barber